 Infusing Dynamism into Daily Problem Solving

-Five Alternative Methods for Practicing Tape Diagrams
+Five Alternative Methods to Practice Tape Diagrams

-Method 1: Question-less Word Problems
+Method 1: Question-less Problems (4:50)

 There is no singular method for delivering question-less word problems, but the following procedure often produces dynamic results.